IBM-Bluemix-Docs/ComposeForElasticsearch/index.md

 - Manage your backups
 - Allocate more resources for your service
-- Use whitelists to restrict access to your databases.
+- Use allowlists to restrict access to your databases.

 For more information, see [Settings](/docs/ComposeForElasticsearch?topic=ComposeForElasticsearch-dashboard-settings).